sinanates17/osu-wiki/wiki/Ranking_Criteria/osu!mania/en.md

 - **Keep chord distance in a chordstream at a 1/1 or higher interval.** Anything denser than that can hurt readability.
 - **Occasional hands can be used in streams, so long as they are separated by at least one measure (4 beats).**

-Additioanal guidelines for *10 key Hard* difficulties:
+Additioanal guidelines for *10 key Hard* difficulties:`+`

-- **It is encouraged to give the hand playing 3 or more notes in a chord a 1/2 break before or after said chord.**
+- **It is encouraged to give the hand playing 3 or more notes in a chord a 1/2 break before or after said chord.** `+`
 - **Either hand should have frequent 1/2 breaks in the middle of a long stream.** This guideline may be relaxed depending on the relative difficulty of the streams being used.
-Streams with lots of rolling motions are typically simpler to hit than streams demanding back-and-forth knuckle movement.
+Streams with lots of rolling motions are typically simpler to hit than streams demanding back-and-forth knuckle movement.`+`
-- **Occasional quads can be used in streams, so long as they are separated by at least one measure (4 beats).** This guideline may be relaxed depending on the relative difficulty of the quads being used.
+- **Occasional quads can be used in streams, so long as they are separated by at least one measure (4 beats).** This guideline may be relaxed depending on the relative difficulty of the quads being used.`+`

 ### ![](/wiki/shared/diff/insane-m.png?20211215) Insane